Sponsored press trip

 Stay at El Raset Hotel

 The first stop after landing at Valencia airport was a visit to the local organic winery Bodega Mustiguillo.
 You can check the album on my Facebook page for pictures from the wonderful, rustic, country-style lunch we ate there.
 While in Dénia we stayed at El Raset Hotel, which was located in a quiet neighborhood very close to the harbor and the fish market.
-If you also book El Raset Hotel when you visit the city, at no extra cost to you, I will receive a small commission which helps me make even better guides for your next travel destination as well.
+If you also book El Raset Hotel (ad: affiliate link) through my affiliate link when you visit the city, at no extra cost to you, I will receive a small commission which helps me make even better guides for your next travel destination as well.
 Thank you!

 Visiting the Fish Auction in Dénia